wbreeze/wind_and_water/_drafts/Instruments-of-Violence.md

 Let's visit briefly the the environmental disaster that is an automobile.
-If you believe the news about global climate change due to burning hydrocarbons, believe that the [EPA accounts][gcc] cars and light trucks with fifteen percent of the damage.
-That isn't to mention all of the dead bunnies and squirrels.
+If you believe the news about global climate change due to burning hydrocarbons, believe that the [EPA accounts][gcc] cars and light trucks with fifteen percent of the damage[^2].
+That is not to mention all of the dead bunnies and squirrels.
-You can forgive Mother Nature for thinking of cars as instruments of violence.
+You can forgive Mother Nature if she thinks of cars as instruments of violence.

 [gcc]: https://www.epa.gov/greenvehicles/fast-facts-transportation-greenhouse-gas-emissions